Roast Chicken and Vegetables

 I absolutely love the ease and simplicity of a one pan meal.
 The ability of spreading everything on one pan and then throwing it in the oven makes dinner easy and perfect when life is busy.
+Roast chicken is the ultimate one pan meal and this recipe will show you how to roast a whole chicken with lots of vegetables.
+Trust me, this is delicious!

 Even though spring is around the corner, the temperature here has still been quite cold.
 Therefore, I have been using the oven quite a bit, making one pan meals like this roast chicken and vegetables.